Jo-JPEG/manifestation-magic/README.md

 - Inline prompts for quick code generation or alterations were usually sufficient and required few adjustments.
 - VS Code's predictive "ghost text" was also used to speed up repetetive tasks.
 This frequently required manual adjustments but provided overall time savings.
 - Question and Answer style prompts were used to tackle specific coding challenges.
+- Initial code generated made use of manifestation id to create URLs for each manifestation.
+Slugs based on the manifestation title was found to be prefferable, so this had to be changed at a conciderable development time cost.
+- Most changes could be effected quickly using Copilot prompts.
+- Generated code was checked and sometimes disgarded and a more targeted prompt was used.

 #### Debugging:
 - Copilot was helpful in debugging as errors could be copy-pasted and resolved faster than manually scanning code for relevant errors.
+- Care was needed to ensure Copilot edits did not introduce futher bugs or errors into code.

 #### Performance and UX Optimization:
 - AI largly provided clean, optimized code which needed few adjustmnets.
 However, UX optimization was largely implemented manually through all stages of the project.

 ### Overall Impact:
 - AI tools allowed for faster code creation, enabling focus on high-level development.
-- Efficiency gains included .
+- Efficiency gains included faster edits to targeted areas of code.
-- Challenges included .
+- Challenges included, folder management, and unexpected code removal.
-- Copilot removed a vital piece of code while changing the id to slugs.
+- Copilot removed a vital piece of code while changing the URL model from using manifestation's id to slugs.
-- On reflection, more specific prompts could have
+- On reflection, more specific prompts could have prevented the need for large code changes during development.

 ## Deployment & Local Development